 Apply a Moisturizer

 After exfoliating, make sure you thoroughly rinse away the product and any dead skin cells and then pat your skin dry with a clean towel. ”Apply a moisturizer or shea butter following your [exfoliating] and shower/soak to help your skin retain moisture and look radiant,” advises Burns.

 While you certainly don’t want to hurt yourself, you also don’t want to be too dainty when exfoliating, or you won’t actually remove the dead skin.
 “Ensure that you apply pressure when exfoliating, and can feel the rough texture on your skin, to remove the surface layer of dead skin,” advises Burns.

-Scaly lips are simply not appealing, but there are times in our lives when we all suffer from it.
+Scaly lips are simply not appealing, but there are times in our lives when we all experience it.
 Luckily, getting rid of it is a relatively easy fix.
 All you need to exfoliate your lips is a little Vaseline and a toothbrush.

 Your Step-By-Step Guide to Physically Exfoliating the Face

-McMackin walked us through the best way to exfoliate your face:
+McMackin walked us through the best way to use physical exfoliant on your face:

 - Wash your face with a gentle cleanser and warm water.

 - After gently washing off your cleanser and while your skin is still damp, take a pea-sized amount of exfoliant, placing a small dot on your forehead, both cheeks, and chin.

 - In gentle, circular motions spread the exfoliant across your face.
 Some incredibly soft exfoliators, such as ZO Exfoliating Polish, can be used on the eyelids and over the eyebrows.
 “The mica in the Exfoliating Polish gives your skin a beautiful glow for a gorgeous cheek and eye pop,” says McMackin.

 - Once you have softly rubbed the exfoliant around your face for about 30 seconds, use warm water to rinse it off.